Deirdre Cartwright

 Deirdre Cartwright (born 27 July 1958) is a British guitarist and composer.

 Cartwright was a member of Painted Lady, which later became known as Girlschool; she left to form another band, Tour De Force.

-In 1983 Cartwright provided the guitar tuition element of the BBC/PBS series Rockschool alongside bass guitarist Henry Thomas and drummer Geoff Nicholls.
-In 1989, along with Alison Rayner, she started a regular monthly night at the Vortex Jazz Club called Blow The Fuse.
+In 1983, Cartwright provided the guitar tuition element of the BBC/PBS series Rockschool alongside bass guitarist Henry Thomas and drummer Geoff Nicholls.
+In 1989, along with Alison Rayner, Cartwright started a regular monthly night at the Vortex Jazz Club called Blow The Fuse.
+She was a member of the popular Guest Stars sextet which toured widely in the UK and abroad during the 1980s.
+She is currently a member of the Alison Rayner Quintet, and leads her own trio Organik.